tcrayford/Values/README.md

 Values is a tiny library for creating value objects in ruby.

-Classes created using {Value} mostly look like classes created using [Struct](http://ruby-doc.org/core-2.2.1/Struct.html) or [OpenStruct](http://ruby-doc.org/stdlib-2.2.1/libdoc/ostruct/rdoc/OpenStruct.html), but fix two problems with those:
+Classes created using [Value](lib/values.rb) mostly look like classes created using [Struct](http://ruby-doc.org/core-2.2.1/Struct.html) or [OpenStruct](http://ruby-doc.org/stdlib-2.2.1/libdoc/ostruct/rdoc/OpenStruct.html), but fix two problems with those: